Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 - **Lady Shadowcat, genius Evil Corporation hacker.**
 - **The army may decide to look after Desmond + Erika.**

 Pretty soon, the pursuit is going to continue in the subway of Rio – are there subways in Rio de Janeiro?
 That's not important for an Hollywood action chase!
-(And yes, it has 3 lines.)
+(If you wonder, yes, Rio de Janeiro it has 3 subway lines.)

 ## Ending the scene